grafov/websocket-utils/README.md

 Client
 ======

-After connect to a websocket server client waits for input.
+After connect to websocket server client waits for input.
 Any input will send to remote server.
 Except two special cases:

-1. If you starts text with `!` followed by command(s) then external command(s) will executed and its output will send to server:
+1. If you start text with `!` followed by command(s) then external command(s) will executed and its output will send to a server:

     `! ls *.txt; date`

-2. If you starts text with `<` followed by filename then this file loads and its content send to server.
+2. If you start text with `<` followed by filename then this file loads and its content send to server.

     `< sample.json`